 Pick up a paddle to protect your heart, boost your mood, and more!

 By now you’ve heard of pickleball.
-The increasingly popular paddle sport, which has similarities to tennis and ping pong, has attracted players of all ages and fitness levels—but especially active older adults.
+The increasingly popular paddle sport, which has similarities to tennis and ping pong, has attracted 4.8 million U.S. players of all ages and fitness levels, according to the 2022 Sports & Fitness Industry Association (SFIA) Report on Pickleball.

 What’s so great about it?